nspcc-dev/neo-go/pkg/vm/compiler/README.md

 ### VM API (interop layer)
 - storage
+- runtime

 ## Not yet implemented
 - for loops
 - ranges
 - builtins (append, len, ..)
-- large part of the interop layer (VM API)
+- some parts of the interop layer (VM API)

 ## Not supported
 Due to the limitations of the NEO virtual machine, features listed below will not be supported.